How to Link the Three Financial Statements (Explained)

 • Net Income also increases Retained Earnings on the Balance Sheet

-• Practice follow-up questions extensively—they're guaranteed
+• Practice follow-up questions extensively, since they are guaranteed in interviews

 • Aim for 60-90 seconds for your main answer, delivered clearly and confidently

-• Draw the diagram to visualize connections
+• Draw the diagram to visualize connections and internalize the flow

 • Practice until the logic is automatic, not memorized